kevinonyango254/album-manager-gui/README.md

 This is a graphical user interface (GUI) application for managing a list of music albums.
 The user can add, remove, and update albums, and view the list of all albums.
 The application is built using PyQt5 and stores the list of albums in a file called 'albums.json'.

+FTP upload feature enables to push albums.json to a webserver.
+Index.html & javascript to load json data to website also uploaded.

 Fun fact: Majority of the code is written by chatGPT, including the readme.md.

 ![Album Manager GUI](Screenshot_20230113_202609.png)